 Can J-2 dependents study?

 Yes, J-2 dependents are eligible for part-time or full-time study at every level of education.
-However, Berkeley International Office recommends that a J-2 visitor who plans to enroll in an undergraduate or graduate degree speak with an advisor about the benefits of changing status to a student visa.
+However, Berkeley International Office recommends that a J-2 visitor who plans to enroll in an undergraduate or graduate degree speak with an adviser about the benefits of changing status to a student visa.

 Can a J-2 get a Social Security Number/Card?

-J-2 dependents are not eligible for a Social Security card unless they have received an EAD from the USCIS.
+J-2 dependents are not eligible for a Social Security card unless they have received an EAD from USCIS.